Skip navigation

 Natalie Santiago

-USM mentor Dr. Michael Andres assisted Natalie with her Gulf Impact Project.
-Dr. Andres is an Assistant Professor who specializes in linking connectivity of marine, estuarine, and freshwater habitats through the ecology of diadromous fishes and the parasites that call them home.
+Dr. Michael Andres mentored Natalie’s Gulf Impact Project.
+Dr. Andres is an Assistant Professor that specializes in linking connectivity of marine, estuarine, and freshwater habitats through the ecology of diadromous fishes and the parasites that call them home.

 Maya Wood